Alejogb1/job-board/blog-data/why-is-run-undefined-for-a-nil-object-in-main.md

 id: "why-is-run-undefined-for-a-nil-object-in-main"
 ---

-Okay, let's tackle this.
-I’ve seen this exact head-scratcher pop up more times than I care to count, usually during those late-night debugging sessions.
+,  I’ve seen this exact head-scratcher pop up more times than I care to count, usually during those late-night debugging sessions.
 The core of the issue, why calling `run` on a `nil` object in `_main` results in an "undefined method" error, boils down to fundamental concepts of object-oriented programming and how interpreters, like Ruby's, handle message passing.
 Let's break it down.

 First off, the error message "undefined method `run` for nil:NilClass" is precisely what it says.
 It indicates that you're trying to invoke a method named `run` on an object that has the special value `nil`.
 Crucially, `nil` is an object in its own right (belonging to the `NilClass`), not simply the absence of an object.
 And `NilClass` generally doesn't have a `run` method.
 That's why the interpreter throws a fit.